isuruwg/home-k3s/README.md

 6. If everything goes as planned you should see Ansible running the Ubuntu Prepare Playbook against your nodes.

-## 6.5.
-Installing k3s with Ansible
+## 6.5. :sailboat:&nbsp; Installing k3s with Ansible

 :round_pushpin: Here we will be running a Ansible Playbook to install [k3s](https://k3s.io/) with [this](https://galaxy.ansible.com/xanmanning/k3s) wonderful k3s Ansible galaxy role.
 After completion, Ansible will drop a `kubeconfig` in `./provision/kubeconfig` for use with interacting with your cluster with `kubectl`.